jokergoo/cola/README.md

 ## Features

-1. It modularize the consensus clustering processes that various methods can be easily integrated.
+1. It modularizes the consensus clustering processes that various methods can be easily integrated in different steps of the analysis.
 2. It provides rich visualizations for intepreting the results.
 3. It allows running multiple methods at the same time and provides functionalities to compare results in a straightforward way.